 Price: $248/£229 | Speeds: 33, 45 | Motor: Belt | Phono Preamp: Yes | Bluetooth: Yes | USB: Yes

 Not everyone wants a manual turntable.
 But if a more automated experience with plenty of built-in features is your priority, they don’t come much better than this sleek, fully automatic deck.

 Purists looking for the best possible sound quality will prefer the equivalently priced manual decks on this list, but you can’t deny the usability and features at this price.

 There’s a good-sounding built-in phono stage, plus Bluetooth connectivity for convenience.
 Enjoy the sound of vinyl from the comfort of your armchair while hardly lifting a finger.

 Price: $250/£299 | Speeds: 33, 45 | Motor: Belt | Phono Preamp: Yes | Bluetooth: No | USB: No

-Canadian-based Fluance are part of a growing trend towards direct-to-consumer products.
+Canadian-based Fluance are part of a growing trend toward direct-to-consumer products.
 This model allows for some seriously competitive pricing and impressive features to match.

 The RT81 boasts a solid wood plinth, height-adjustable feet, an acrylic platter matt, a built-in phono stage, pre-fitted Audio Technica AT95E cartridge, and an s-shaped tonearm for easy cartridge swaps.